ibm-ecosystem-engineering/envizi-workshop-2024/146-Working-on-ESG-disclosures-as-a-SRM/readme.md

 <img src="images/Disclosure-page-srmowner-setproperties-3.png">

-3. Leave other fileds as-is and click `Save`
+3. Leave other fields as-is and click `Save`

 4. Now you can see the `Approver` role assigned against each question.